Peashooter101/JaredVirtualMachine/README.md

 `Pin Message`
 - This was a [Feature Request](https://github.com/Peashooter101/JaredVirtualMachine/issues/1)
 - Accessed through the Context Menu (right-click Message).
-- Works only for indivdiuals with the Administrator Permission.
+- Works only for individuals with the Administrator Permission.
 - Sends to the top most text channel with a "📌" in its name.

 ---